DataDog/datadog-go/README.md

 ## Supported environment variables

 - The client can use the `DD_AGENT_HOST` and (optionally) the `DD_DOGSTATSD_PORT` environment variables to build the target address if the `addr` parameter is empty.
-- If the `DD_ENTITY_ID` enviroment variable is found, its value will be injected as a global `dd.internal.entity_id` tag.
+- If the `DD_ENTITY_ID` environment variable is found, its value will be injected as a global `dd.internal.entity_id` tag.
 This tag will be used by the Datadog Agent to insert container tags to the metrics.
 You should only `append` to the `c.Tags` slice to avoid overwriting this global tag.

 ## Unix Domain Sockets Client